Koronen/gcal-hours-summarizer/README.md

 ## Configuration

-This script requires, at minimum, a Google account password (email address), a Google account password and a Google calendar ID.
+This script requires, at minimum, a Google account username (email address), a Google account password and a Google calendar ID.

 The calendar ID can be found by opening Google Calendar, clicking on "Settings",